bjornwein/vectrex-cart/README.md

 (The plentiful on-board stuff on the STM32F407G-DISC1 is the reason why the address lines are such a mess)

 For the physical Vectrex interface I simply desoldered the ROM from an old cart and replaced it with wires to the corresponding STM32F GPIO pins.
+This doesn't look good, but it works and requires only a minimum of soldering.

 ### Pin mapping
 Vectrex | STM32F407 | Note